Intersec/pyvenv-activate/README.md

 For Bash and Zsh, by default, we check if we have entered or exited a Python virtual environment project on each prompt.

-This is useful because it covers the case when we are changing the current directory, and when we are creating a new Python virtual environment project.
+This is useful because it covers the case when when we change from one directory to another, and when we create a new Python virtual environment project.

-Checking if we are in a Python virtual environment project is pretty fast, so it is normally not an issue to do it every prompt.
+Checking if we are in a Python virtual environment project is pretty fast, so checking this on every prompt is usually not an issue.

-For other POSIX shells, unfortunately, we don't have a hook that can be run every prompt.
+For other POSIX shells, unfortunately, we don't have a hook that can be run on every prompt.
-So, in order to still have access to the automatic activation, we redefine the command `cd` to check the Python virtual environment project when changing the current directory.
+So, in order to still have access to automatic activation, we redefine the command `cd` to check the Python virtual environment project we change from one directory to another.

-If you don't want to check the Python virtual environment project on every prompt for Bash and Zsh, and only do the check when changing the current directory, `pyvenv_auto_activate_enable` actually takes an optional argument which is the mode to use.
+If you don't want to check the Python virtual environment project on every prompt for Bash and Zsh, and only do the check when we change from one directory to another, `pyvenv_auto_activate_enable` actually takes an optional argument which is the mode to use.

 It can take three different values:
 * `prompt`: Check the Python virtual environment project on every prompt.
 This is the default for Bash and Zsh.
 It is not available for other POSIX shells.
-* `chpwd`: Check the Python virtual environment project when changing the current directory.
+* `chpwd`: Check the Python virtual environment project we change from one directory to another.
            This is the default for POSIX shells other than Bash and Zsh.
 * `default`: Use the best mode for the current shell.